intelregion/Backend-Assessment/README.md

 ### Bonus Points:
 - Implement pagination and search functionality for posts.
-- Use a modern framework (e.g., NestJS, Django) to enhance productivity.
+- Use a modern framework (e.g., ExpressJs, NestJS, Django, Laravel) to enhance productivity.
 - Set up CI/CD pipeline for automated testing and deployment.

 ---